morganhvidt/clean-woocommerce/readme.txt

 ## Remove WooCommerce 3.6 Extension Ads

 This plugin disables the WooCommerce Marketplace suggestions.
-The suggestions appears in the admin area.
-They can be located in-between your product list and on product edit pages These might be useful to newcomers though they can be a distraction to everyone else.
+The suggestions appear in the admin area.
+They can be located in-between your product list and on product edit pages.
+These might be useful to newcomers, but they can be a distraction to everyone else.

 ## Remove the "Connect your store to WooCommerce.com to receive extensions updates and support."

-This plugin also disables the nag which prompts you to connect to WooCommerce.com
+This plugin also disables the admin nag which prompts you to connect to WooCommerce.com

+## Does this work on 3.5?

+Yes, you can active Clean WooCommerce before upgrading to WooCommerce 3.6.
+The plugin will still remove the "Connect to woocommerce.com" admin nag.

 ## Set and forget

 Everything is disabled automatically when the plugin is activated.
-Deactivating will bring back the nags.
+Deactivating will bring back the admin nags.

 ## Why does this plugin exist?

-I personally like my WordPress sites to be as clean and ad free as possible.
+Ads can be distracting and take away from the experience of running an online business.
+I personally like my WordPress sites to be as clean and advertisement free as possible.

 == Installation ==